The End of The Twitter Era

 Friendster was my first relationship with social media, a summer fling of 2003.
 Technical problems knocked the site offline, letting MySpace swoop in to overtake it before it could set down roots.
 Facebook launched one year later, and despite a superior product, it took four years to overtake MySpace.
 How could that one year head start create so much friction for Facebook?

 Silicon Valley ascribes this to network effects.
 The idea goes that as a service gains more users, the value of that service increases.
 AirBnB isn't valuable due to its technology— it would be trivial to clone the website.
 AirBnB is the eight million listings and 150 million users.
-Clones starting from scratch are useless, and venture capitalists drool at these de-facto monopolies.
+Clones starting from scratch are useless, which is why venture capitalists love to invest in these de-facto monopolies.

 As long as there was Twitter there were Twitter killers.
 Pownce (2007) allowed you to attach files, events, and links to your posts.
 Google tried to get in on the game with Google Buzz (2010) and Google Plus (2011), which integrated with your existing Google account.
 App.Net (2012) capitalized on a backlash around third-party clients.
 Every clone came out of the gate with solid momentum, only to crash into a wall of network effects.
 Users always returned to Twitter.